-(a) For any contract resulting from this solicitation awarded to other than a small business firm or nonprofit organization, the clause at 1852.227-70, "New Technology," shall apply.
+(a) For any contract resulting from this solicitation awarded to other than a small business firm or nonprofit organization, the clause at 1852.227-70, "New Technology-Other than a Small Business Firm or Nonprofit Organization," shall apply.
 Such contractors may, in advance of contract, request waiver of rights as set forth in the provision at 1852.227-71, "Requests for Waiver of Rights to Inventions."

 (b) For any contract resulting from this solicitation awarded to a small business firm or nonprofit organization, the clause at FAR 52.227-11, "Patent Rights--Retention by the Contractor (Short Form)" (as modified by 1852.227-11), shall apply.

 The following guidelines apply to the preparation of proposals in response to an AO.
 The material is a guide for the proposer and not intended to be encompassing or directly applicable to the various types of proposals which can be submitted.
 The proposer should provide information relative to those items applicable or as required by the AO.

 A letter or cover page should be forwarded with the proposal signed by the investigator and an official by title of the investigator's organization who is authorized to commit the organization responsible for the proposal.

 The proposal should contain a table of contents.

 The proposal should contain a short descriptive title for the investigation, the names of all investigators, the name of the organization or institution and the full name, address, and telephone number of the Principal Investigator.

 The investigation and technical plan generally will contain the following:

 (1) Summary.
 A concise statement about the investigation, its conduct, and the anticipated results.